The world’s most ethical cotton-sheets brand just launched some ethical pillows

 The Tannens went to India to see if they could find a better source.
 They found an organic cotton co-op called Chetna Organic, where workers learned how to use non-chemical pesticides and provided educational resources for their children.
 Boll & Branch sources cotton from this organization, and turns it into high-end sheets.
 The brand has grown so quickly that it is now the world’s biggest consumer of organic cotton–a remarkable feat for a four-year-old startup.

 Today, the brand announces that it is expanding into a new product category: down and down-alternative pillows, which cost between $80 and $150, and duvet inserts, which start at $300.
 The Tannens’ goal was to make the pillows as ethically sound as their other cotton products.
-The shell of the pillow is derived from organic cotton from Northern Indianan and is tightly woven so that the down doesn’t poke through.
+The shell of the pillow is derived from organic cotton from India and is tightly woven so that the down doesn’t poke through.

-The down and feathers come from a farm in the northern India and are triple cleaned using an environmentally friendly method.
+The down and feathers come from a farm in the northern Indiana and are triple cleaned using an environmentally friendly method.
 The down-alternative they use is eco-friendly PrimaLoft, a material developed by the United States Army to keep soldiers warm.ES